EnnuiMadeModsOnce/ARRFAB/README.md

 # Access REI Recipes From A Block

-ARRFAB is a mod that allows players to view Roughly Enough Items recipes from a block by adding 2 keybinds, "View Recipes" (NUMPAD 8) and "View Usages" (NUMPAD 9).
+ARRFAB is a mod that allows players to view Roughly Enough Items recipes from a block by adding 2 keybinds, "View Recipes" (Page Up) and "View Usages" (Page Down).
 Requires the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) and [Roughly Enough Items](https://www.curseforge.com/minecraft/mc-mods/roughly-enough-items).

 ## Download